JoshOrndorff/recipes/src/advanced/proposals.md

 );
 ```

 We may be able to improve this design by noting how `TotalSharesRequested`, which represents the number of outstanding requested shares, provides a proxy for share issuance demand.
 Likewise, we could include it as an input for our `DilutionBound` mechanism.
-However, parameterization is already kind of confusing.
-At this point, it is worth reflecting more on how this choice is presented to other devs experimenting with organizational structures on the blockchain...NEEDS WORK!
+However, parameterization is already relatively confusing!

 ## Balancing Instant Withdrawals and Lock-In Voting